ethereum/fv-blog/_posts/2020-11-12-symbolic-execution-with-ds-test.md

 ## What Is Symbolic Execution?

-Symbolic execution is a program analysis technique that executes programs on symbolic inputs, representing many possible concrete inputs, and represents the program behavior using mathematical constraints over the symbolic inputs.
+Symbolic execution is a program analysis technique that keeps some of the program state in an abstract form, meaning that instead of being set to a specific value, these portions of the state are represented as a name with some constraints attached.

-To make this a little more concrete, consider the following contract:
+To make this more specific, consider the contract below:

 ```solidity
 contract Add {